1. Health Hub

 8) Get enough sleep

+Not sure how many hours of sleep you need?
 Adults should aim for at least 7 hours of sleep a night.
 Children need even more.
 The best way to ensure you get enough sleep is to create a sleep schedule and stick to it.
 That means turning in and waking up at the same time every day.
 It also helps to wind down towards the end of your day.
 Turn off electronic devices and do something calming to let your body know it’s time to rest.

-If you are struggling with getting enough sleep, talk to a sleep specialist for medical advice on improving your sleep.
+If you are struggling with getting enough sleep, talk to a sleep specialist online for medical advice on improving your sleep.
 You may be struggling with a sleep disorder like sleep apnea.
 If this is the case, your provider will discuss treatment options to help you get the sleep you need every night.

-9) Stay up to date on your health care
+9) Stay up-to-date on your health care

 If you have already been diagnosed with high blood pressure or heart disease, communicate with your doctor about how your treatment is going.
 Re-evaluate whether or not you are taking your medication regularly and as ordered.